State Theatre (St. Petersburg, Florida)

-The Floridian Social Club (formerly the State Theatre) is a Beaux-Arts style concert venue in St. Petersburg, Florida.
-The venue closed in 2017 due to local fire code violations.
+The Floridian Social Club (formerly the State Theatre) The State Theatre was a single-screen movie theatre that opened in 1949 and closed in 2017 due to local fire code violations.
 It was purchased in 2018, with renovations beginning that same year.
 Construction was completed however the site was not able to reopen due to the COVID-19 pandemic.
-The venue reopened in February 2021.
+The venue reopened in February 2021 as a Beaux-Arts style concert & ticketed event venue in St. Petersburg, Florida...
+Since 2026, The Floridian Social Club has operated primarily as a private events venue, hosting weddings, corporate events, galas, and other private events, after being awarded 2025's "Best Event Venue" by St. Pete Life Magazine.

 In 1991, the building was added to The St. Petersburg Register of Historic Places.